 “In the current situation, Rwanda as a country does not increase in size but the population does.
 Teenagers are not the best at making decisions and sometimes end up pregnant.
 I think by granting them access, they’ll have an alternative.”

-Like the president, some people believe that cutting back on contraceptive access age will not stop teenage pregnancy.
+Like the president, some people believe that cutting back on the contraceptive access age will not stop teenage pregnancy.
 Rather, it will encourage younger girls to become sexually active.
 Speaking with The New Times, a senior five student at Lycee De Kigali, Benie Unwali said,

 “I think the approach can cause some of the minors to engage in sex even when they had no plans to do so.
 Because they will be given the right to do so.”